system76/docs/_articles/ppa-third-party.md

 ---
 layout: article
-title: Apt - Keep PPAs Enabled when Upgrading Releases
+title: Keep PPAs Enabled when Upgrading Releases
 description: >
     Upgrading to a new releases disables PPAs and third party repos.
 Learn how to keep your PPA or third party repo enabled during upgrades.
 keywords: